 The help that you could receive might include rehabilitation.
 Specially trained rehabilitation workers can support you in learning or relearning a range of activities, including:

-For more information about the help available from social services, what’s involved in an assessment, and your options for how you get the care and support you need, download our leaflet:
+For more information about the help available from social services, what’s involved in an assessment, and your options for how you get the care and support you need, download our Help from Social Services leaflet, which is part of our Starting Out series:

 For advice and help with getting support from your local council, call our Helpline on 0303 123 9999 or email email@example.com.